August 31st, Year of our Fair Lord 10, Central City, Mansion Basement

 Rose swallowed and wiped at her face with her sleeve.
-“But aren’t you afraid?” she asked.
+“But aren’t you afraid to die?” she asked.

 He hesitated.
 “When I’m her…,” he said, again letting his words come quiet and slow, “no. I’m connected to everything.
 It’s almost like seeing.
 I think…” Again, he paused.
 “I think maybe she’s more than me.
 Maybe we’re all more than ourselves.
 I hope so.
 I want to believe I’ll go back to that, when I’m not me anymore.”

 “Was it like that the first time?”
 Rose asked.

 “She was there.”
 His shadow nodded a little.
 “She wanted me to live, to keep protecting her, I guess.”